We offer over 40 unique trainings on highly sought-after topics, update curricula weekly, and develop new content monthly.

 This session aims to empower leaders to foster more inclusive environments through intentional communication, actions, processes, and behaviours.
 Leaders will engage with leading practices for engaging with diverse teams and embedding equity and inclusion into the way they go about their everyday work and collaborations.
 The workshop will be interactive and designed to equip leaders with specific tactics and guiding frameworks to interact with their teams and supervisees in ways that are more conducive to everyone’s well-being, security, success, and sense of belonging.

-In this session, we support participants to lead an organization through change and scale efforts to achieve customized DEI goals and commitments.
-By learning about inclusive facilitation and presenting, problem-solving and solutions, and engaging in difficult dialogues, participants advance their understanding of DEl.
+In this session, we support participants to lead an organization through change and scaling efforts to achieve customized diversity, equity, and inclusion goals and commitments.
+By learning about inclusive facilitation and presenting, problem-solving and solutions, and engaging in difficult dialogues, participants advance their understanding of the field and practice.
 At the same time, they will develop skills to help others do the same and feel confident in the process.

 This interactive session will explore the need for leaders willing to make mistakes and remain committed to their growth to bring DEI efforts to fruition.
 Participants will learn about the dangers and limitations of perfectionism, political correctness, and overly punitive and isolating approaches to advancing DEI at your organization.
 Participants will discuss blockers and opportunities for greater boldness and intention and ultimately learn to value growth over perfection.
 By the end, leaders should come away with tools for promoting restorative justice, generative dialogue, meaningful apologies, transformative vulnerability on their teams and in their roles.